normoes/aws-helpers/README.md

 I work through a VPN, so I am only interested in the instances' private IP addresses.
 When using the AWS Session Manager I am interested in the instance's id.

+The script provides two ways to get the instance's information:
-I found a way for **ECS services that use service discovery** and register a DNS name with AWS Route53.
+* **1. approach**: For **ECS services that use service discovery** and register a DNS name with AWS Route53,it's possible to get the services's/container's private IP and then check which EC2 instance contains the same private IP.
+* **2. approach**: When using AWS SSM (with `ssm-agent` on EC2 instances and AWS Session Manager Plugin locally) the tool will connect to every ECS cluster instance and compares a given service with running ones.

 If the infrastructure is deployed with terraform, the service names as well as the DNS names of the services become predictable.

 ### How

 The tool is best used with `aws-vault`.
 So far I did not implement reading AWS profiles with `boto3` e.g.

+**1. approach** (services with service discovery only):

 The tool gets the DNS name of the service (AWS Route53).
 It also gets the name of the cluster the service was created in.
 Also the tool gets the AWS region to use.